 Cartilage is the flexible connective tissue found between bones.
 Vitamin C contributes to normal collagen formation for the normal function of bones and cartilage.
-Osteocare Glucosamine also provides copper which contributes to the maintenance of normal connective tissues, plus Glucosamine, Chondroitin and Ginger Root extract.
+Osteocare Glucosamine also provides copper which contributes to the maintenance of normal connective tissue, plus Glucosamine, Chondroitin and Ginger Root extract.

 Calcium is important for everyone

 Ensuring an adequate intake of calcium is vital for men and women of all ages, as evidence suggests that healthy practices early in life, including the adequate consumption of calcium and trace elements, contribute to normal bone health and optimal bone mineralisation.
 Peak bone mass, obtained during childhood and adolescent growth is known to be of major importance in maintaining bones later in life.
 The UK Department of Health recommends that everyone should consider taking a daily supplement containing of vitamin D, particularly during autumn and winter.
-(Source: NHS Choices).
+(Source: www.nhs.co.uk).